developersu/ns-usbloader/README.md

 * Connect NS to PC
 * Open Zadig
 * Click 'Options' and select 'List All Devices'
-* Select NS in dropdown, select 'libusbK (v3.0.7.0)' (version may vary), click 'Install WCID Driver'
+* Select NS in drop-down, select 'libusbK (v3.0.7.0)' (version may vary), click 'Install WCID Driver'
 * Check that in device list of you system you have 'libusbK USB Devices' folder and your NS inside of it
 * [Download and install Java JRE](http://java.com/download/) (8u60 or higher)
 * Get this application (JAR file) double-click on on it (alternatively open 'cmd', go to place where jar located and execute via `java -jar thisAppName.jar`)